AssetFetch/spec/spec.md

 This datablock indicates that this is a file which can be downloaded directly using the provided query.

-The full description of component handling can be found in the [component handling section](#933-handling-component-files).
-TODO update reference

 | Field | Format        | Requirement | Description                                 |
 | ----- | ------------- | ----------- | ------------------------------------------- |
 | query | `fixed_query` | MUST        | The query to use.                           |